HL7/cqf-measures/input/pages/measure-conformance.md

 * Release
 * Implementation

+> NOTE: The examples referenced in this section have URLs based on their IDs.
+This is due to a publisher requirement; the examples are intended to illustrate the same Library at different points in the lifecycle, so the URLs should all be the same.

 ##### Setup

 The setup phase establishes the initial code system versions for use with the measures being developed.
 At this stage, manifest is in _draft_ status, and typically only a handful of code system versions have been selected.
 In addition, authoring-specific behavior such as _includeDraft_ and _activeOnly_ would be expected to be set.
 See the [Manifest - Initial Draft](Library-Manifest-Initial-Draft.html) for an example of an initial draft of a manifest.
+Note also that at this stage, the specific measures being developed are not necessarily known, so the example in this case does not refer to any measures.

 ##### Development